Pinkenba, Queensland: History

 In 1892, the opening of the Queensland Meat Export and Agency Company's meatworks in Pinkenba necessitated the establishment of a town where workers could live close to their work.
 On 15 October 1892, there was an auction of 40 allotments of land in the new town of Pinkenba.
 That land was bounded by the present-day streets of McBride Road to the west, Serpentine Road to the north, and Eagle Farm Road to the south-east (27.4219°S 153.1197°E).

 A postal receiving office was opened in 1892, becoming Pinkenba Post Office in 1897.
 In 1969, it was on the north-eastern corner of Hopper Street and McBride Street (27.4224°S 153.1190°E).

 On Saturday 15 December 1900, auctioneers Isles, Love & Co offered 42 suburban allotments and seven farm sites for sale in the Cluya Road area (27.4142°S 153.1254°E).

 In 1902, a Baptist church opened in Pinkenba.
 Prior to the opening of the church, the Baptist congregation met in Harris's Hall.
 A stump-capping ceremony for the new church was held on Monday 11 November 1901.
 The church officially opened on New Year's Day, 1 January 1902.

 In 1902, a spur line was built from Pinkenba to the wharf, to facilitate the movement of goods.
 In 1909, a separate railway wharf was constructed.

 Pinkenba Wharf was the point of embarkation for many World War I soldiers.
 The Pinkenba & District War Memorial commemorates those from the district who served and died in the war.
 The memorial was unveiled on 16 August 1919 by the Queensland Governor, Sir Hamilton Goold-Adams.

 Pinkenba Presbyterian Church opened in 1915.
 In 1969, it was on the north-eastern corner of McBride Street and Esker Street (27.4213°S 153.1193°E).
 It was demolished circa 1980.

 Pinkenba Rail Post Office opened at the Pinkenba railway station in mid 1915 and closed in April 1954.

+Brisbane's first sewerage treatment plant was officially opened at Luggage Point on 23 November 1923.
+It was Australia's first full-scale sewerage treatment plant, a key component of Brisbane's sewerage scheme which commended in March 1914.
+It was serviced by an electric tramway.

-Myrtletown State School opened on 1924 and closed on 19 February 1971.
+Myrtletown State School opened in 1924 and closed on 19 February 1971.
 It occupied the northern part of the block bounded by Main Beach Road, School Road (now Lewandowski Drive) and Sandmere Street (27.3893°S 153.1412°E).